-In the early 1940s, worries over World War II affected all citizens.
-In 1942, the Belmont Library’s librarian’s report noted, “The declaration of war and the subsequent months have brought tension and a feeling of uncertainty to everyone … the demand for technical books has been heavy, and women have asked for books for their courses in welding and aircraft work.
-Among our most popular books for younger boys have been two paper-covered booklets for aircraft spotters.”
+1942 During WWII, the Belmont Library’s librarian’s report noted, “The declaration of war and the subsequent months have brought tension and a feeling of uncertainty to everyone … the demand for technical books has been heavy, and women have asked for books for their courses in welding and aircraft work.”